Aptera Electric Car FAQ

 A: Yes.
 All colors, even the standard factory ones are wraps so custom colors can be

 ordered.
-Additional cost is $1,500..
+The additional cost is $1,500..

 Q: What brand of traction battery will be used and what type of battery will it be?